 Jill Singh (Learning Disability Independent Advocate & Associate Educator)

-My name is Jill Singh and I am working one day a week with the Learning Disability Liaison (LDL) Team as a Learning Disability Independent Advocate, and for four days a week as an Associate Educator for both the LDL Team and the Derriford Autism Service.
+My name is Jill Singh and I have two roles within the Learning Disability Team.
+I work one day a week as a Learning Disability Independent Advocate and four days a week as an Associate Educator for both the LD Team and Derriford Autism Service.

-I was a teacher for 15 years before running a self-advocacy project for adults with a learning disability called Plymouth People First for eight and a half years.
+I was a teacher for 15 years before running a self-advocacy project for adults with a learning disability called Plymouth People First between 2009-2017.
 I have many years’ experience of supporting people with additional needs and I’m passionate about total communication and the need for clear and accessible information.

-I am based in the LDL Team office on Level 7 and can be flexible over which day I work with enough notice.
-My email is firstname.lastname@example.org so please contact me if you would like to host a focus group or open day, are keen to develop easy read materials for your patients with a learning disability, or would like to talk about your ward or department at a future Derriford User Group session.
+I am based in the Autism office on Level 7.
+My email is email@example.com so please contact me if you would like to book training for yourself or team, host a focus group or open day for people with a learning disability, are keen to develop easy read materials or would like to talk about your ward or department at a future Derriford User Group session.

 Contact the Team